Tutorial: Analyze sales data from Excel and an OData feed

 Clean up the products columns

-Import the order data from an OData feed
+Import the OData feed's order data

 Next, import the order data from the sample Northwind sales system OData feed.